Firms To Watch: Land use/zoning

 Principaux dossiers

-• Advised Rexford Industrial on all environmental and land use matters related to the proposed development of a new warehouse/logistics facility on an over 10-acre site near the Los Angeles International Airport.
+• Advised Rexford Industrial on all environmental and land use matters related to the development of a new warehouse/logistics facility on an over 10-acre site near the Los Angeles International Airport.

 DLA Piper LLP (US)